achliopa/udemy_TensorFlow2/readme.md

 	* we can view our drive `!ls gdrive/'My Drive'`

 ### Lecture 7.
-Where can I learn about Numpy, Scipy, Matplotlib, Pandas, and
+Where can I learn about Numpy, Scipy, Matplotlib, Pandas, andScikit-Learn?
-Scikit-Learn?

 * we have done in it JPortillas courses
 * tutor offers a free course [Numpy Stack](https://www.udemy.com/course/deep-learning-prerequisites-the-numpy-stack-in-python/)